Lennstorm/errorr404-backend/README.md

 **POST** login user http://localhost:3000/login

 Send valid json data in the request body.
 A user logs in by entering valid email and phone number values.
-Login controller checks if the entered data is correct.
 Below is the test users email and password in json.

 ```json
 {